 The device number is 1 for the Primary IDE device (CF card) and 2 for the Secondary.
 The image number ranges from 0 to the maximum allowed on the specific device, as determined by its number of cylinders and heads.
 For example, this command:

-copies the current image on the primary device to the second image on the primary device, after which you can IDEBOOT 1 if the current image is bootable.
+copies the current image on the primary device to the third image on the primary device, after which you can IDEBOOT 2 if the current image was bootable.
 And the command:

 IDEBACK (DEVICE=2,IMAGE=0)or just

 copies the current image to the first position on the secondary IDE device, making that CF card bootable if it is moved into the primary IDE slot.
 You cannot directly boot images on the secondary IDE device.

 The two images must be the same size (that is, both complete or both identical-sized partial images).
 Be aware that doing this will overwrite the entire contents of the destination image.

 The time required to perform an image copy varies with how much disk space is used.
 Allocation units (grans) that are not part of any file are not copied.